arindamdawn/arindamdawn.com/site/content/post/two-skills-a-month-challenge-1-report.md

 > “THE FRAMEWORK: • Identify the routine • Experiment with rewards • Isolate the cue • Have a plan”
 > ― Charles Duhigg, The Power Of Habit: Why We Do What We Do In Life And Business

-I started the month of July 2019 with to fresh zeal to write more, read more and exploit my learning skills.
+I started the month of July 2019 with a fresh zeal to write more, read more and exploit my learning skills.
 I began a 'two skills a month challenge' where I decided to take up tasks that I may mould into skills and develop long term memory for it.
 I started with typing and being able to identify musical notes by listening which is popularly known as developing a pitch-perfect year.
 [Here]({{< ref "/post/two-skills-a-month-challenge-1.md" >}}) is a link to my article where I wrote while taking up the challenge.

 To give you a brief insight about my result, I have been able to achieve my typing skills goal (I can type now without looking at the keyboard) but I did not perform well in my second goal.
 I shall try to explain the reasons and the individual path taken towards the respective skills.